budget-munchies/budget-munchies.github.io/index.md

 ## Mockup ideas
-Landing page
+Landing page,
-User home page
+User home page,
-Admin home page
+Admin home page,
-Vendor home page
+Vendor home page,
-User profile page
+User profile page,
-Add Recipe page
+Add Recipe page,
 Search recipe page

 ## Possible Extras
-Maps for locating vendors.
+Maps for locating vendors,
-Based upon open hours for vendors, indicate which ingredients can be bought right now.
-Ratings and review system for recipes.
+Based upon open hours for vendors, indicate which ingredients can be bought right now, Ratings and review system for recipes,
-Ratings and review system for vendors.
+Ratings and review system for vendors,
-Notification system for vendors when new items are posted in recipes so they can update their listing to indicate whether they stock it or not.
-Notification system when price for a recipe drops substantially (i.e. a vendor puts an item on sale.)
+Notification system for vendors when new items are posted in recipes so they can update their listing to indicate whether they stock it or not, Notification system when price for a recipe drops substantially (i.e. a vendor puts an item on sale.)

 ## Team